Magical-Earth-Academy/public/flexible-POV-framework.md

 **4. Facilitate Self-Valorization:** provide tools for contributors to reflect and report their own impact, and encourage storytelling of contributions to provide qualitative insights.

 **5. Conduct Peer and Collective Evaluation:** use feedback loops to validate contributions from a multi-value perspective, and ensure fairness and avoid bias by including diverse perspectives.

+## Subjective vs. Collective Values

+From the theory of value translations from Tudor Vianu, the end of Part I led to the following key points which allow us to better understand the subjective vs. the collective values and how to grasp them:

+**1. Universality of Values:** unlike personal images or emotions that are unique to the individual, values inherently contain the possibility of being shared and affirmed by others.
+If something is perceived as good or beautiful, it is assumed that others can recognize it in the same way, provided they experience the corresponding desire.

+**2. Solidarity Through Values:** valuing is never an isolated act - values inherently carry the potential for human solidarity and collective agreement.
+This contrasts with subjective experiences such as emotions, which are self-contained and do not necessarily imply shared recognition.

+**3. The Impossibility of Private Values:** a value cannot exist if it is meaningful only to a single individual; an economic, aesthetic, or ethical value must be applicable to others to truly be considered a value.
+The idea of a beauty or moral excellence known only to oneself contradicts the very nature of values.

+**4. Subjective Limitations:** differences in value perception arise not because values are inherently subjective, but because an individual's "axiological perspective" may not yet be broad enough to grasp values that others recognize.
+Values exist objectively, and it is the capacity to apprehend them that varies among individuals. **Equally different would be the hierarchy of values depending on the individual context.**